build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 ## How Much?
 It Depends

-The Pricing Calculator produces estimates and the final cost can vary depending upon configration choices and usage.
+The Pricing Calculator produces estimates and the final cost can vary depending upon configuration choices and usage.
 The important things to remember are:

 - You can purchase compute based on [On-Demand pricing](https://aws.amazon.com/ec2/pricing/on-demand/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail), a [1 or 3 year Reserved instance](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail), or [Savings Plans](https://aws.amazon.com/savingsplans/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail).
 Choosing a plan based on usage can save up to 72% of operating costs.
 -  Costs vary by geographic Regions, the estimated cost in one Region may be more or less in another.
 In addition, estimates do not include taxes, which may also vary by location.